-Great news for entrepreneurs and small business in Costa Rica!
-A new regulation that allows very small businesses (5 workers or less) to reduce their social security contributions for its workers is now in place.
+Great news for entrepreneurs and small businesses in Costa Rica!
+A new regulation that allows very small businesses (5 workers or less) to reduce their social security contributions for their workers is now in place.

 Check out the press release (Spanish) from CCSS here: Rige reglamento que promueve el aseguramiento de personas trabajadoras de microempresas

-We’ve translated a a few of the important points below:
+We’ve translated a few of the important points below: